Mid-Autumn (Moon) Festival

 The most popular custom is eating moon cakes while enjoying the full moon at night.
 Mooncake consists of a crust and stuffing.
 The crust is usually made of wheat flour, oil or fat, sugar, and maltose.
 The fillings can be eggs, beans, fruits, sweet potato, walnuts, mushrooms, meat, or a combination of them.
 The steamed mooncake is very delicious!
 In most cases, it only shows up around the festival.

 Autumn is the season of osmanthus flowers.
 People will enjoy the fragrance of sweet osmanthus flowers and eating pastries made of osmanthus sugar.

 China is a vast land with a large population.
-People from different ethnic groups and regions have their own way of celebrations and customs.
+People from different ethnic groups and regions have their own way of celebrating and customs.
 In some ethnic minority groups, dances are held for young men and women to find partners.
-One by one, young women are encouraged to throw their handkerchiefs to the crowd.
+One by one, young women are encouraged to throw their handkerchiefs into the crowd.
 The young man who catches and returns the handkerchief has a chance of romance.
-In Taiwan region, barbecuing with family and friends on the Mid-Autumn Festival is common.
-Firing dragon dances are often seen in Hong Kong area.
-Most people would like to carry brightly lit lanterns, light lanterns on towers or fly kites, wishing for good luck.
+In the Taiwan region, barbecuing with family and friends during the Mid-Autumn Festival is common.
+Firing dragon dances are often seen in the Hong Kong area.
+Most people would like to carry brightly lit lanterns, light lanterns on towers, or fly kites, wishing for good luck.

 What Our Clients Say